chrisdev/wagtail-cookiecutter-foundation/README.rst

 Documents Folder
 """"""""""""""""""

-This module allows to organize documents in "folders" based on tags.
+This module allows to organize documents into "folders" based on common tags.
+In many ways It works the same way as the Photo Gallery module.

     * Go to Documents section in Wagtail Admin.